 Teachers Mutual Bank Principals Scholarship gives one Principal from a government primary or secondary school in Australia the opportunity to undertake a professional education leadership program at Harvard Graduate School of Education in the USA.
 The scholarships provide a successful applicant with the opportunity to ‘reflect, refocus and recharge’ through a professional education program tailor-made for school principals.

 New and emerging technologies are an integral part of twenty-first century learning.
 All primary and secondary teachers currently teaching in NSW schools, as well as, teachers from TAFE NSW Institutes are eligible to apply for this scholarship.

 At Teachers Mutual Bank we encourage all teachers who want to investigate new and emerging technologies trends in teaching and visit some of the world’s best schools and centres for learning to apply for this scholarship.
 We believe in giving teachers the best opportunities to further development their skills and professional learning.

-We sponsor the Premier’s Teachers Mutual Bank Indigenous Education Scholarship to help support staff who currently teach indigenous education to indigenous and non-indigenous students.
+Premier’s Teachers Mutual Bank Indigenous Education Scholarship aims to support staff who currently teach indigenous education to indigenous and non-indigenous students.
 Increasing knowledge and understanding of Aboriginal histories and culture is a key strategy of the NSW Department of Education.
 All teachers currently teaching aspects of indigenous education across the curriculum in NSW Schools and TAFE NSW Campuses/Colleges are eligible to apply.

 TMB sponsor the Premier’s Teachers Mutual Bank New and Emerging Technologies Scholarship.
 This scholarship is for a teacher to investigate trends in teaching new and emerging technologies, as well as, visit some of the world’s best schools and centres in new and emerging technologies.
 Thirteen applications were received in total which included seven from government schools, two from TAFE NSW Institutes and three from non-government schools.

-The wining recipient of the Premier’s Teachers Mutual Bank New and Emerging Technologies Scholarship is Brenden Davidson, St Mary’s Cathedral College.
-Brenden’s project is An Exploration of Augmented and Virtual Reality—do they have a place in mainstream Australian schools?
+The recipient awarded the Premier’s Teachers Mutual Bank New and Emerging Technologies Scholarship is Michael Turner, Mitchell High School.
+Michael’s project is the Augmented and Virtual Reality—do they have a place in mainstream Australian schools?

-Pictured L to R: NSW Premier, Gladys Berejiklian; Brenden Davidson, scholarship recipient; Minister for Early Childhood, Minister for Aboriginal Affairs and Assistant Minister for Education, Sarah Mitchell; and Minister for Education, Rob Stokes.
+Pictured left to right: NSW Premier, Gladys Berejiklian; Michael Turner, scholarship recipient; and the Minister for Education, Rob Stokes.